mori6mori/snake-game/README.md

 ├── sketch_joystick/         # Arduino code to integrate joystick and button controls │   ├── sketch_joystick_button.ino  # Main Arduino code for joystick and button control
 ├── snake.pde                # Processing code for the main game logic and visuals

-File Descriptions

-	1.	data/: Contains assets such as images and sounds required by the Processing game file.
-	2.	enclosure/: Optional folder for any physical enclosure design files if the project involves building a case or housing.
-	3.	sketch_joystick/: Contains sketch_joystick_button.ino, which is the Arduino code to control the snake’s movement using a joystick, adjust speed with a potentiometer, and restart the game with a button press.
-	4.	snake.pde: The main Processing file for game visuals and logic, including countdown timer, cupcake counter, and game over screen.

 Installation Steps